vtex/shoreline/packages/site/documentation/components/checkbox.md

 # Checkbox

 Checkboxes are tools that customize configurations.
 This control has three states: unselected, selected, and undetermined.
 They reflect the selection of an option and its execution usually requires another control, or confirmation.
 By default, it renders the native `<input type="checkbox">`.
+It implements [WAI-ARIA Checkbox pattern](https://www.w3.org/TR/wai-aria-practices/#checkbox).

 ## Usage